-Pixel space representations of images are extremely high-dimensional, and movement through this space often corresponds to changing imperceptible high-frequency details, making diffusion inefficient.
-One alternative uses an auto-encoder ($\vec{x} \leftrightarrow G(\vec{x})$) to map images into an expressive latent space, and trains a diffusion model in latent rather than pixel space.
-Models like Stable Diffusion leverage this efficiency increase to scale to massive data sets at a modest cost \cite{rombach2022latentdiff}.

-\paragraph{DDIM/PNDM samplers.} Sampling the reverse process is somewhat independent of score function learning, enabling researchers to separately study its efficiency.
-Ho et al. use the DDPM sampler \yrcite{ho2020DDPM}, which is effectively the same as discretizing a reverse SDE (Eq. \ref{eq:rev_general}).
-Song et al. propose the DDIM sampler \yrcite{song2020DDIM}, a deterministic sampler equivalent to solving the probability flow ODE (c.f.
-Eq. \ref{eq:rev_flow}), which dramatically reduced the required number of steps.
-The idea of sampling via solving an ODE enables researchers to exploit various numerical methods for integrating ODEs; one powerful example is Liu et al.'s PNDM sampler \yrcite{liu2022PNDM}, the current default sampler for Stable Diffusion.
-In this work, we focus on the DDIM/PNDM samplers, and comment on how other samplers affect our results in Section \ref{sec:effectCfgSampler}.
+\paragraph{DDIM/PNDM samplers.} Sampling the reverse process is somewhat independent of score function learning \cite{karras2022elucidatingDesignSp}, enabling researchers to separately study its efficiency.
+Most samplers are equivalent to integrating the reverse SDE or ODE with some discretization.
+The original DDPM\cite{ho2020DDPM} is effectively the same as discretizing a reverse SDE (Eq. \ref{eq:rev_special}).
+The deterministic DDIM sampler \cite{song2020DDIM} is equivalent to solving the probability flow ODE (Eq. \ref{eq:rev_flow}) with an Euler method, which dramatically reduced the required number of steps.
+More advanced numerical methods have been used to integrate Eq. \ref{eq:rev_flow}; PNDM \cite{liu2022PNDM}, the default sampler for Stable Diffusion, utilizes an RK4 method.
+In this work, we focus our theory and analysis on the probability flow ODE and the corresponding DDIM/PNDM samplers.
+We comment on how other samplers affect our results in Sec. \ref{sec:effectCfgSampler}.